darrylcousins/cousinsd.net/src/sources/md/boxes.md

 ### The Future

-To be able to market the app to more store owners would take someone with a skill set that I lack.
+Marketing the app to more store owners would take someone with a skill set that I lack.
 I struggle with the anxiety of knowing it is being used by one store owner and 200 customers - I reckon I'd fall apart if it were 10 stores and 2000 customers.
 For example, I honestly don't know how much load my current setup could handle in order to figure out what level of resources would be required as more app instances were added.
-As the app stands, installation requires a far bit of manual setup which makes a "trial" install out of the question.
-The documentation requires a lot of work.
+As the app stands, installation requires a fair bit of manual setup which makes a "trial" install out of the question.
+The documentation requires more work.
 The code itself would not stand up to industry standards; I have made efforts with [eslint](https://eslint.org/) and [jsdoc](https://jsdoc.app/) from time to time but mostly I've been pushing for results and lacked the time to follow through.
+Similarly there is very little in the way of automated testing.
+Even with my poor ability to estimate coding time I can see that these three would entail a further investment of ... let me just say, countless ... hours.

 I maintain a list of features and improvements that didn't get into the current version that I hope to be able to complete next winter.
 In the meantime I'm